Slow Cooker Cheddar and Bacon Potato Soup

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-This decadent, comforting potato soup makes your home smell amazing after it slow cooks all day.
+This decadent, comforting crockpot potato soup with cheddar and bacon makes your home smell amazing.
 Serve with a warm loaf of bakery bread for a cozy fall or winter dinner!

 Ingredients